ritima1/ritima1.github.io/index.md

 ---

 ## Cardio Good Fitness Project
-- Objective was to identify customer preferences WRT three different treadmill models.
+- Objective was to identify customer preferences w.r.t three different treadmill models.
 - Correlations via heatmap were studied to identify variable relationships that impacted customer buying decisions to target the right treadmill model to the right customer segment.
 - Recommendations were provided to help Cardio Fitness increase their customer base.